Exact eigenstates of extended SU($N$) Hubbard models: Generalizations of $\eta$-pairing states with $N$-particle off-diagonal long-range order: Introduction

 So far, $\eta$-pairing states have been discussed mainly in the SU(2) Hubbard model~\footnote{Recently, extensions of $\eta$-pairing states to models with spin-orbit coupling have been discussed.
 See Refs.\cite{moudgalya_2020,li_eta-pairing_2020}.}.
 Recently, $N$-component Fermionic systems with SU($N$) symmetry have been realized in optical lattices~\cite{Abraham1997,Bartenstein2005,Fukuhara2007,Ottenstein2008,Huckans2009, Taie2010,Taie2012,Desalvo2010,Lewenstein2012,Scazza2014,Zhang2014,Cazalilla2014,Pagano2014,Hofrichter2016}.
 Such systems are described by the SU($N$) Hubbard model, which is a generalization of the Hubbard model for the internal degrees of freedom.
 In a continuous system, Cooper triples, a generalization of Cooper pairs, have been proposed for SU(3) fermions~\cite{tajima_cooper_2020,akagami_condensation_2021}.
 However, its lattice counterpart is missing.
 Also, to our knowledge, the generalization of $\eta$-pairing states to $N$-component fermionic systems has yet to be investigated.

 $\eta$-pairing states can be represented by a superposition of states in which each site is either empty or occupied by two fermions with opposite spins.
 Thus, a natural generalization of such a state to the case of $N$-component fermions is a superposition of states in which each site is either empty or occupied by $N$ fermions with different flavors.
-One can construct a series of such states when the number of fermions is a multiple of $N$.
+When the number of fermions is a multiple of $N$, one can construct a series of such states, which we dub {\it $\eta$-clustering states}.
 These states are not exact eigenstates of the SU($N$) Hubbard model.
 Nevertheless, we can construct a class of modified models in one dimension where these states are zero-energy eigenstates, as shown in this paper.
 These eigenstates are in the middle of the spectrum, but their entanglement entropy obeys a sub-volume law.
 Thus, they can be thought of as scar-like states.
 We also compute the singlet correlation function, which is an $N$-particle generalization of the pair correlation function.
 When $N$ is even, the states have $N$-particle ODLRO because the singlet correlation function does not decay to zero at large distances.
-On the other hand, when $N$ is odd, the states do not exhibit $N$-particle ODLRO because the singlet correlation function decays exponentially toward the other end of the chain.
-Interestingly, however, it shows a revival at the other end.
+On the other hand, when $N$ is odd, the states do not exhibit $N$-particle ODLRO because the singlet correlation function decays exponentially with distance in the bulk.
+Interestingly, however, end-to-end correlations do not vanish in the thermodynamic limit.
 Finally, we prove that these states are the unique ground states of suitably tailored Hamiltonians.